summitradio/k3ng-rotator/240-Direct-Rotator-Interfacing.md

 * DC rotated
 * AC rotated

 Most Yaesu G series rotators are DC based, usually with a voltage from 0 to 24 volts and the polarity of  the DC voltage is switched to provide clockwise and counter-clockwise rotation.
-The G-5500 is one exception; it has AC operated motors.
+The G-5500 is one exception; it has a DC azimuth motor and an AC elevation motor.

 Older rotators are most often AC operated.
 Either dual motor windings will be used or a single winding with a switch phase shift capacitor provides alternate direction rotation.